JnyJny/busylight/docs/devices/embrava.md

 Please note that clearing the `off` field is not enough to provoke a visible effect form the device; a color must also be given otherwise the light is "on" with a black color.
-This can be frustrating.
+This can be _frustrating_.

 #### Turning Light Off